Traditions and student activities at MIT: $100K Entrepreneurship Competition

 The annual MIT $100K Entrepreneurship Competition has supported the creation of at least 60 companies worth a combined $10.5 billion since it started in 1990.

 Harvard–MIT Mathematics Tournament

 The Harvard–MIT Mathematics Tournament (HMMT) is a mathematics competition for high school students.
 It is held twice each year in February and November.

 IDEAS Global Challenge

 MIT IDEAS Global Challenge encourages teams to develop and implement projects that make a positive change in the world.
 Entries are judged on their innovation, feasibility, and community impact.
 One component of the competition is the Yunus Challenge, named in honor of 2006 Nobel Prize winner Dr. Muhammad Yunus, where teams are invited to tackle a specific development need.
 Previous topics include increasing adherence to tuberculosis drug regimens and affordable small-scale energy storage.

 The competition was developed in part by Amy Smith, who has developed a number of inventions useful to poor communities.

 Mystery Hunt

 The MIT Mystery Hunt is one of the world's oldest puzzlehunts.
-It is held annually in January.
+It is held annually in January over the Martin Luther King Jr. Day long weekend, during MIT's IAP period.